 Carry-on Luggage Rules: Okay, here things get a little simpler.
 If you are going to travel with an electronic cigarette this is the best way to go.
 There are currently no rules from either TSA or the DOT in regards to carrying electronic cigarettes on board.
 Weather in your bag or in your pocket you should be fine.
 If you are carrying them in your pocket though please remember to remove them and tuck them in your bag while going through security.
 No point in drawing unnecessary attention to your electronic cigarette by setting off the metal detector as you go through it!

 Smoking you E-cig on the Plane: So here is the thing.
 A while back the TSA talked about making using electronic cigarettes on planes illegal.
-As of now that has not happened exactly.
+As of now, that has not happened exactly.
 They say that since it is smoking it could be under the same rule as burning tobacco.
 Not everyone agrees with that statement.
 Check out this article by CNN to help you understand the argument.
 Click Here.
-As of now we suggest you listen to what ever airline you are flying with.
+As of now, we suggest you listen to whatever airline you are flying with.
 Recently I went to Las Vegas and smoked my e-cigarette the whole way.
 I was not asked to stop although I made it a point to be very courteous with my vapor.
 That means I took small drags and held them in a bit to minimize the visible vapor that I released.
 If they had asked me to stop, I would have.
 So be courteous and don’t draw attention to yourself and you may be fine, but be sure to listen to your flight crew if they ask you to stop,.
 What they say goes!

 What About Smoke Detectors?
 Alright so what if you are on a plane and they have not asked you not to use your e-cigarette but you don’t really feel comfortable puffing on it in the cabin?
 Can you take a trip to the bathroom and have a few safe scentless hits without setting off the smoke detector?
 The answer is maybe.
-If you are using a big mod that produces large vape clouds the answer is no, however with A Clean Cigarette we have a minimal visible puff of “smoke” so as long as you do not blow it directly into the smoke detector you may be fine.
-Check out THIS short YouTube video that shows vapor devices much larger than ours and how they effect smoke detectors.
+If you are using a big mod that produces large vape clouds the answer is no, however with A Clean Cigarette we have a minimally visible puff of “smoke” so as long as you do not blow it directly into the smoke detector you may be fine.
+Check out THIS short YouTube video that shows vapor devices much larger than ours and how they affect smoke detectors.
 If it takes three direct puffs to set off that detector from a device that creates vape clouds like that, then I would feel pretty secure puffing on my A Clean Cigarette near a smoke alarm.
 That being said I make no promises, so use your judgment when the time comes, and don’t blow your vapor directly at the device!

 So there you have it.
 All things electronic cigarettes and airplane related!
 At least most of it.
 If you can think of any other questions or concerns I should chat about here on the blog just drop me an e-mail to AccAnswers@gmail.com.
 If you want more information on A Clean Cigarette brand electronic cigarettes check out our webpage at www.acleancigarette.com.
 I really appreciate you taking the time to stop by today and I hope that you come back again!
 Thank you and have the best day possible!